 STOP FALSE ALLEGATIONS

-Johnny Depp (above, left) was falsely accused of domestic violence by Amber Heard in a 2018 Washington Post editorial.
+Johnny Depp (above left) was falsely accused of domestic violence by Amber Heard in a 2018 Washington Post editorial.
 As a result, Depp was forced to resign from his high-profile acting roles.
-After Depp filed a defamation lawsuit, a jury reached a unanimous decision in 2022, and Heard was forced to paid Depp $1 million for her false accusations.
+After Depp filed a defamation lawsuit, a jury reached a unanimous decision in 2022, and Heard was forced to pay Depp $1 million for her false accusations.

 A false allegation is an accusation that is made in bad faith with the intention of harming the accused person.
-False allegations are a severe form of domestic abuse that can harm a person’s mental health, damage one’s social standing and career, and even lead to a wrongful conviction,
+False allegations are a severe form of domestic abuse that can harm a person’s mental health, damage one’s social standing and career, and even lead to a wrongful conviction.
+An Ipsos poll conducted in 30 countries found that 55% of persons believe that women who are say they are abused often make up or exaggerate claims of abuse.

 International Falsely Accused Day

-Falsely Accused Day was first observed on September 9, 2021 in the United Kingdom.
+Falsely Accused Day was first observed in 2021 in the United Kingdom.
 The September 9th date was selected to honor Simon Warr on what would have been his birthday.
-Warr had been falsely accused of historical child abuse and passed away in 2020.
+Warr had been falsely accused of child abuse and passed away in 2020.
+The accusation is believed to contributed to his demise.

-In subsequent years, Falsely Accused Day has become an international event:
+In subsequent years, Falsely Accused Day became an international event:

 Eight-Country Survey of False Allegations